The best hotels in Basel

 Hotels book up weeks in advance for Fasnacht, and Innerstadt properties see a 25-40% price bump.
 Book Hotel Bildungszentrum 21 or Hotel Märthof if you want to be in the thick of it on Steinenberg or near Barfüsserplatz.
 Bring earplugs for sleeping. or don't bother trying until after 6am.

-Basel's best neighborhoods
+Basel's best hotel regions

 Innerstadt is where you want to be for your first night.
 It's walking distance to the Münster, the Rhine promenade, and Marktplatz. and it holds the best mix of hotels across all price points.
 Kleinbasel is worth knowing about too, especially if you want Rhine views without paying Old Town prices.